 What is the Question I’m Trying to Answer Anyway?

-Measurement is all about capturing the performance of a process and/or product to achieve a goal — in other words, does this approach or that approach, or this material vs. that material, lead to a better outcome?
-To answer this, we need to understand what a meaningful difference is — both pragmatically (i.e., what is meaningful relative to the business goals?) and statistically (i.e., is my measurement capability good enough to “see” a meaningful difference?).
+Measurement is all about assessing whether the performance of a process and/or product achieves some target — for example, does one material or another lead to a better outcome?
+To answer this, we need to understand what is a meaningful difference in the tested materials — both pragmatically (relative to the business goals) and statistically (the literal capability of a measurement system to “see” a meaningful differences).
 It must be stressed that, in a commercial environment, the drivers behind this question are always the business goals — “good enough” can only be determined by what the targets of the business are.

 Precision is Money